How to import projects in Gryzzly

 • Each project resource must have the name of the project it’s attached to in the corresponding column [Project Name]

-• Items [expense] and [discount] must come after the [projet] item to be linked to it
+• Items [purchase] and [discount] must come after the [projet] item to be linked to it

-• Items [expense] et [discount] must be placed after a [task] item to be linked to a task group
+• Items [purchase] et [discount] must be placed after a [task] item to be linked to a task group

 • A [subtask] item must be preceded by a [task] item